New Millennium Homes

 Worldcoin’s approach to Proof of Humanity is to use shiny metal orbs to scan human eyeballs because your eye, specifically your iris, is more unique than your fingerprint.
 Your eye is a reliable, and hard to fake, sign of your identity.
 Your data is kept private by a type of cryptography called zero-knowledge proofs that lets you prove who you are but keeps everything else secret.

 Crypto is full of spectacular scams and failures.
 But crypto does not have a monopoly on failed money schemes.
 Nearly every man-made type of money – whether issued on paper or metal – has blown up with enough time.
-What really scares people about crypto is it gives nearly everyone the same power as the Kings, Emperors, and Company men of the past.
-And unlike these men of the past, this technology forces you to keep your promises via smart contracts.
+Our current money system has really only been around since the 1970s.
+What really scares people is crypto gives nearly everyone the same power as the kings, emperors, presidents, and company men of the past.
+And unlike these men of the past, this technology forces you to keep your promises.

-Like UBI, a free-flowing multiverse of currencies would change things.
-Most of these new moneys would fail, but a few would succeed, and it would be easy to switch between them.
-We would eventually settle on a few numbers most people agree on so price tags make sense.
-What we don’t know is how things would change if instead of having one big faucet at the top, we had many faucets flooding the ground from below.
+Like UBI, a free-flowing multiverse of currencies changes the game.
+We have already seen most of these new moneys fail, but a few have succeeded and more will succeed in the future.
+It will keep getting easier to switch between and use them.
+And we would eventually settle on a few numbers most people agree one so price tags are easy to read.
+What we don’t know is how things would change if instead of having one big money faucet at the top, we had many faucets flooding the ground below.
+With all sorts of entities, big and small, local and global, adding more and more to this swirl of scarcity, it would get chaotic, but in times when chaos appears to be the norm, of all the things to hold on to, why keep government money sacred?

+If governments, especially local governments, are not completely broken and are capable of change, there is still a good case to be made for how they can stay relevant and influential in this turbulent world.
+For example, governments are really good at identifying humans.
 Unlike Worldcoin, governments don’t need to scan eyeballs as the starting requirement.
-Governments are already good at identifying humans.
 Birth certificates, passports, driver’s licenses – and their non-U.S. equivalents – are old school ink and paper methods that are trusted by most the population.
 Democracies need a registry of unique humans to run legitimate elections.
 And all governments need to know who to collect taxes from.
 If you live in an environment with high-quality forms of identification, then it is possible and fairly simple to bring the benefits of the blockchain to the masses because the Proof of Humanity problem has already been solved.

 Blockchains are built on the assumption that one piece of information is kept secret: the private key.
 Private keys take the form of a long string of numbers and letters that look something like this: 8da4ef21b864d2cc526dbdb2a120bd2874c36c9d0a1fb7f8c63d7f7a8b41de8f